flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## Patches

-Patches, which add or remove application functionality; large and complicated patchsets, binary files, source code or any additional tooling must not be a part of the submission.

-The application should be distributed with minimum modifications and should closely follow upstream.
+Submissions should aim to distribute the application with minimal modifications and should closely follow the upstream source.

-If any modification is necessary, like to address build failures or incompatibilities with flatpak, these patches should be included along with the manifest.
+If any modifications are necessary (e.g., through patching), all patches must be included in the submission along with the manifest.

 ## Stable releases